theodox/ta_101/TA coding 101.md

 This section is going to be a bit subjective, and is not intended to be enforced as 'rules'.
 It's a set of style considerations to consider when you are designing new code structures.

-Python style
+Appendix 1: Python style
 ===========

 First and foremost, think about how Python wants to be written.
 Simplicity and readability are key values in python code.
+There's a reason a lot of core Python developers use the word 'beautiful' a lot when talking about programming.

+Unfortunately, since most of of our python is written inside of Maya we are often writing agains an API  that is neither very simple nor very readable.
+Everybody who works with Maya has had to write countless variations on `cmds.getAttr(object_name + '.property')` or `cmds.editDisplayLayerMembers( 'displayLayer1', query=True)`.
+Neither line is a big deal -- but both impose an incremental tax on your thought process, particularly when you're reading a long, complex piece code where the Maya mechanics are main point.
+When you first learn Maya the challenge is simply getting things working and that kind of very explicit step-by-step code is part of the learning process.
+When you're more senior, you will start seeing opportunities to clean up and clarify the chattiness and clutter of the Maya api.

+> [This talk](https://www.youtube.com/watch?v=wf-BqAjZb8M) is a really good example of the thinking behind this section -- it's from a Python core developer explaining how to 'Pythonify' an api that was written for another language mindset.
+It's a natural analogy for how we relate to Maya.

+## Tools for simplification

+### Try-Except-Finally

+`try` and `except` are basic parts of Python.
+Their lesser-known sibling `finally` however is a very powerful tool for writing cleaner code.
+The basic structure is :

+    try:
+        setup()
+        do_something()
+    except:
+        handle_problems()
+    finally:
+        clean_up_after_yourself()

+In a `try/except/finally` block the code in the `finally` section is guaranteed to execute whether or not the `try` block raised an exception.
+This is important because it allows you to handle cleanup tasks knowing that they will execute regardless of whether or not the code above them succeeded or failed.
+Consider something like this:

+    try:
+       output = open('filename', 'wt')
+       output.write( 99 / x)
+       output.close()
+    except IOError:
+        print "could not open file"

+This looks OK -- the code correctly handles a case where, say, 'filename' is write-locked.
+However if the variable `x` is zero, the code will fail with an uncaught `ZeroDivisionError` and the file handle will be left open, which will leave an undeletable file on disk until the python interpreter is forcibly closed.
+A `finally` block will make sure that the cleanup happens no matter what:

+    try:
+        output = open('filename', 'wt')
+        output.write( 99 / x)
+    except IOError:
+        print "could not open file"
+    finally:
+        output.close()

+In this version, `output` will be properly closed no matter what else happens.
+In Maya programming this is often a vital tool for making sure that the scene is restored to a legitimate state if one of your tool operations goes awry.

+### Context managers

+A variant on the same theme is the context manager: the Python construct that start with `with`.
+A context manager is an excellent way package up work that has a defined beginning, middle and end in a readable, but also safe way.

-Since a lot of our python is written inside of Maya we are often writing agains an api that is not very simple or readable.
-Its worth making small investments in code that makes common operations less wordy and more readable.
-For example Maya wants you to do this to create and work in a new namespace:
+For example, Maya wants you to do this to create and work in a new namespace:

      cmds.namespace(set = ":")
      #  you have to go back to the root namespace, or you'll create a child